appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 #### Meta-Data Configuration
 ***

+##### `/web-app/display-name` *string*
-The nodes `/web-app/display-name` and `/web-app/description` actually doesn't have any functionality.
-Until we've refactored our admin UI, you can use them to give your application a name and a short description.
-With the final version of the admin UI, they'll be used to render that information visible to an administrator.
+This node actually doesn't has any functionality.
+Actually you can use it to giver your application a name.
+In later versions, this name will be displayed in admin UI where all applications are listed.

+##### `/web-app/description` *string*
+As `/web-app/display-name`, this node has also no functionality.
+You can add a short description about your application functionality.
+In later versions this description will be displayed in application details in admin UI.

 #### Session Configuration
 ***

 By default, you'll not have to change the session configuration.

+##### `/web-app/session-config/session-name` *string*
 In some cases, e. g. if you want to specify a indivdual cookie name for your session, you can do that.
-To change the name of the session cookie, customize the node `/web-app/session-config/session-name` to your choice.
+To change the name of the session cookie, customize the value of this node to your choice.
 Please be aware that you can only use chars that are defined in [RFC2616 - Section 2.2](http://tools.ietf.org/html/rfc2616#section-2.2).

+##### `/web-app/session-config/session-file-prefix` *string*
 As sessions are persisted to the filesystem after the configured inactivity timeout, by default 1.440 seconds, you can also specify a prefix for the filename used to store the session data.
-To specify a custom prefix, change the value for node `/web-app/session-config/session-file-prefix`.
+To specify a custom prefix, change the value for node .
 As for the cookie name, be aware of the restrictions for filenames, that'll depend on the OS you run the application server on.
 Also keep in mind, that you can only customize the prefix and the session-ID will always we added as suffix.
 For example, if you specify `foo_` as value for `/web-app/session-config/session-file-prefix`, the session files will result in something like `foo_au1ctio31v10lm9jlhipdlurn1`.

+##### `/web-app/session-config/session-save-path` *string*
-If you want to change the default folder, the application server stores the session files, you can specify the absolute path as value of node `/web-app/session-config/session-save-path`.
+If you want to change the default folder, the application server stores the session files, you can specify the absolute path as value of node .
 This will be necessary if you want to use a shared folder to store the session files, e. g. on a cluster file system.

-The nodes `/web-app/session-config/session-maximum-age`, `/web-app/session-config/session-inactivity-timeout`
-and `/web-app/session-config/garbage-collection-probability` are responsible for specify the maximum age of a session, when the session will be persisted and the probability how often the garbage collector will be invoked.
+##### `/web-app/session-config/session-maximum-age` *integer*
-The maximum age of a session is by default `0` what means, that the session will be never deleted, except it'll be destroyed by your application, e. g. when a user logs out and you invoke
+The value of this node specifies the maximum age of the session.
+By default this value is `0`, what means that the session would never expire, except it'll be destroyed by your application, e. g. when a user logs out and you invoke

 ```php
 /**